Funding for Māori Heritage (including Cultural Recovery Funding from 2021)

-The purpose of the fund is to provide financial incentives to encourage the conservation of nationally significant heritage places in private ownership, as opposed to those in the ownership of the public sector and agencies eligible for funding from the Lottery Grants Board.
+The purpose of the National Heritage Preservation Incentive Fund is to provide financial incentives to encourage the conservation of privately owned heritage places recognised on the New Zealand Heritage List, as opposed to those in the ownership of the public sector and agencies eligible for funding from the Lottery Grants Board.
 Priority is given to heritage places of national significance where conservation work is planned and could be improved through extra funding.

 The annual appropriation approved by Parliament for this fund is $563,000 (GST inclusive).

 Applications for the 2021 round have closed.

 Te Tahua Taioa Ngā Taonga | Lottery Grants Board Environment & Heritage Fund